FAQ

 We take strength in working together, and we influence public policy through lobby days, activism, and sharing information and personal stories on social media and with the press.

 American Families United has successfully lobbied for reform of several issues, including the successive introduction of the American Families United Act in the 113th, 114th, and 115th Congress, an effort we continue today.
-Several other examples of our work are on our home page, including support for the the i601a waiver.
+Several other examples of our work are on our home page, including support for the i601a waiver.

 The American Families United Act would restore common-sense, case-by-case review of denied immigration cases of spouses and children of U.S. citizens.
 Approved reviews would allow spouses and children of U.S. citizens to get back in line, pay immigration fees, and obtain a green card.
-Critically for anyone impacted right now, it would allows spouses and children of U.S. citizens to apply for waivers for the 3 year, 5 year, 10 year, 20 year, and permanent bars due to prior immigration violations.
+Critically for anyone impacted right now, it would allow spouses and children of U.S. citizens to apply for waivers for the 3 year, 5 year, 10 year, 20 year, and permanent bars due to prior immigration violations.

+American Families United relies strictly on volunteers and donations.
 Please help us gather support by joining a committee, volunteering, sharing our posts on social media, sharing our website, donating, and signing petitions.
 Everything helps!